apigee/consumer-data-standards-au/README.md

 This repository includes:
 1. A set of reusable artefacts (Shared flows) that implement common functionality mandated by the standards (e.g: check request headers and parameters, include pagination information and self links in responses, etc.).
 These shared flows can be used in any CDS Banking API implementation
 2. API Proxies (*CDS-Products, CDS-Accounts*) as a reference implementation.
 These API proxies return mock data from a fictional bank, and showcase how to include those reusable artefacts
+3. An API proxy (*oidc-mock-provider*) that implements a standalone Open ID Connect Identity Provider, based on the open source package [oidc-provider](https://github.com/panva/node-oidc-provider)
-3. An API Proxy (*oidc*) that implements a standalone Open ID Connect Identity Provider, and highlights one of the multiple patterns in which Apigee can interact with an Identity Provider
+3. An API Proxy (*oidc*) that  highlights one of the multiple patterns in which Apigee can interact with an Identity Provider.
+In this case, the standalone OIDC provider issues identity tokens, and Apigee issues opaque access and refresh tokens

 The reference implementation can accelerate Open Banking implementation in multiple ways:
 - Quick delivery of a sandbox API environment, returning mock data.